 Disk duplicators excel at performing system roll outs or storage upgrades.
 Users that can benefit from the efficiency of a disk duplicator are: Enterprise corporations, small to mid-sized businesses and government agencies.

 In these cases there are often hundreds, even thousands, of workstations that need to be provisioned.
 Instead of installing an operating system and setting up every workstation manually, a base configuration can be loaded on one workstation and then its hard drive removed and cloned to other hard drives.
 The cloned drives will contain an identical base configuration as the original and can be installed on other workstations in a relatively short amount of time and will provide the same base configuration as the original.

 Another situation where a disk duplicator's ability to generate multiple clones simultaneously is advantageous is when mass producing digital content for distribution.
 Creating multiple clones with a disk image can be a time consuming process requiring you to generate an image file and then restore the image to each destination drive.
 If you were creating multiple clones using a disk duplicator, you could connect your source drive and multiple destination drives and then simply run the duplicator.

-In conclusion, the differences between a clone and an image are subtle but significant.
+In conclusion, the differences between imaging vs. cloning that are subtle but significant.
 Each method has its own benefits and drawbacks that should be considered when deciding which to use for your cloning needs.